nsidc/tech-radar/README.md

 Each item should also receive at least one of the following labels. _It is likely that an item will have multiple labels, **that is okay**!_ This landscape is complex with many different opinions and use cases.

 - Interested
-  - We are keeping an eye on the technology
+  - We are keeping an eye on the technology.
 - Using - Recommended
   - Using in a current project or production code base.
-Would recommend it
+Would recommend it, either generally or for a specific use case.
 - Using - Not recommended
   - Using in a current project or production code base.
-Would not recommend it
+Would not recommend it, either generally or for a specific use case.
 - Deprecated
   - Using in a production code base.
-Want to avoid new work using the technology
+Want to avoid new work using the technology if possible.
 - Not Using
   - We made an active decision not to use at the moment